-The Bader International Study Centre (BISC) of Queen’s University (Canada) announces a new innovative program, Interdisciplinary Studies in Global Health and Disability (ISGHD) beginning in the summer of 2013.
+The Bader International Study Centre (BISC) of Queen’s University (Canada) announces a new innovative program, Interdisciplinary Studies in Global Health and Disability (ISGHD) which began in the summer of 2013.
 Three unique courses will be offered each summer.

 Students looking to enhance their career options or to enter competitive graduate or professional education programs will find that an international studies experience often gives them an edge.
 The ISGHD program will be of interest to: